Moovly/iframe-post-messages/README.md

 Returns an unsubscribe function, to cancel future events from invoking the callback function.

-- eventName: string, is used to identify the specific event
+- `eventName`: string, is used to identify the specific event
-- callback: function that will be invoked when the specified event is received. receives 2 arguments, the entire `event` and the sent `data` field.
+- `callback`: function that will be invoked when the specified event is received. receives 2 arguments, the entire `event` and the sent `data` field.

 ### request
 ```js